vaclav2016/xmppredis/README.md

 3. Customer receive password and enter it.
 4. Script receive password from Web-from and check him with session-stored password.

 So, nobody can steal your passwords database.
+Also, in this case, target for bruteforce attacks will be Customer's jabber service instead Your Site.

 ## Xmppredis run and configuration